simoncarrignon/mixed-transmission/README.md

 ### `inst/scripts/`

-Various script to be cleaned and group
+Various scripts to be cleaned and grouped ; some should be made unit tests, others should be made vignettes

 - `inst/scripts/base_exp_newPW.R`: script to run basic experiment in paralel
 - `inst/scripts/paral.R`: last implementation of the script used to run basic experiment in paralel
 - `inst/scripts/explore2populations.R`